Sean-Hickey1/robotics/README.md

 git clone ssh://git@gitlab.tuwien.ac.at:822/lva-mr/2024/project.git mobile_robotics
 # git clone https://gitlab.tuwien.ac.at/lva-mr/2024/project.git mobile_robotics
 ```
-#### env.local
+#### .env.local
-To host multiple mobile robotics projects, we introduced a `env.local` file.
+To host multiple mobile robotics projects, we introduced a `.env.local` file.
 It configures your project and is used by `env.sh`
 It will be created when env.sh is sourced for the first time and it should not be commited into any repository.
 ``` bash
 cd ${PROJECTS_DIR}/mobile_robotics